March 07, 2024

 Solanum kitagawae ~ Dmitry Poltavsky

-Solanum kitagawae, also known as Kitagawa’s nightshade, is a species of flowering plant in the family Solanaceae, native to Northeast Asia.
-It has been listed under the names Solanum borealisinense and Solanum depilatum.
-The generic name was first used by Pliny the Elder (AD 23–79) for a plant also known as strychnos, most likely Solanum nigrum.
-Its derivation is uncertain, possibly stemming from the Latin word sol meaning “sun”, referring to its status as a plant of the sun.
+Solanum kitagawae, also known as Kitagawa’s nightshade, is a plant in the family Solanaceae, native to Northeast Asia.
+The generic name Solanum was first used by Pliny the Elder (23–79 CE) for a plant also known as strychnos, most likely Solanum nigrum.
+There is no consensus on the origin of the name.
 Solanum kitagawae is named after Masao Kitagawa (1910–1995), a Japanese botanist and pteridologist.
-Most parts of the plant, especially the green parts and unripe fruit, are poisonous to humans.
+Most parts of the plant, particularly the green tissues and unripe fruit, are toxic to humans.

 Copyright © 2024 Dmitry Poltavsky.
 Powered by Blogger.